Make sense of multi-layered insights.

 Shaping a Future Customer 'Mindset'

-Our Client wanted to understand the individual mental 'steps' that prescribers needed to take before they could embrace a dramatically new attitude toward treating a common type of cancer.
+Our Client wanted to understand the individual mental 'steps' that prescribers needed to take before they could take a dramatically new attitude toward treating a common type of cancer.

 Testing future or hypothetical mental states is always difficult, especially with physicians who believe that those mental states will be dictated solely by clinical data.